top of page

 Mark Hausfeld

 Dr. Mark Hausfeld has more than thirty years of pastoral and missionary experience, both in the United States and abroad.
-He is passionate about spiritual direction, leading retreats and wholistic formation that ministers, missionaries and those in the marketplace may be whole in Christ.
+He is passionate about spiritual direction, leading retreats, and holistic formation so that ministers, missionaries, and those in the marketplace may be whole in Christ.

 Christ the Redeemer